markNZed/processism-react-three/storyboard.md

 ### 8.3.2.
 Animation
 Gradually zoom in on the large entity until only one of the intermediate entities is visible.
 Then, further zoom into the internal components of that intermediate entity, showing only a single fundamental entity.
 Finally, zoom out quickly to reveal the entire system, highlighting the previously hidden relations.
 ### 8.3.3.
 Narration
-When we use a reductionist approach, our focus shifts to the individual components that make up a system.
-By zooming into on the largest entity, we see the intermediate entities that form parts of it.
-This allows us to study these components in isolation, gaining a detailed understanding of their properties and behaviors.
+When we adopt a reductionist approach, we focus on the individual components that make up a system.
+By zooming in on the larger entity, we observe the intermediate entities that comprise it, allowing us to study these parts in isolation and gain detailed insights into their properties and behaviors.

-As we continue to zoom in, eventually focusing on a single fundamental entity, we gain even more precision in our analysis.
-However, by doing this, we lose sight of how these individual parts interact with other entities in the broader system.
+As we delve deeper, concentrating on a single fundamental entity, we achieve even greater precision in our analysis.
+However, in doing so, we may lose sight of how these individual parts interact with one another and with the broader system.

-The strength of reductionism lies in its ability to simplify a complicated system by breaking it down into smaller, more manageable parts.
-This approach works particularly well when dealing with predictable systems where the behavior of the whole can be understood by studying its parts.
+Reductionism is valuable because it simplifies complex systems by breaking them down into smaller, more manageable parts.
+This method is effective for systems where the behavior of the whole can be predicted by understanding its components.

-However, the limitation of reductionism becomes apparent when we try to reassemble these parts to understand the entire system.
-By focusing so closely on the components, we will overlook the interactions and processes that connect them, which leads to an incomplete understanding of the system as a whole.
+However, the limitations of reductionism become apparent when we attempt to reconstruct the entire system from its parts.
+By focusing narrowly on individual components, we risk overlooking the interactions and processes that connect them, leading to an incomplete understanding of the system as a whole.

-Holism contrasts with reductionism.
-In holistic thinking, the interactions and interdependencies between the parts are crucial and often highlight emergent properties — qualities or behaviors that only manifest when the system operates as a whole.
+In contrast, holistic thinking emphasizes the importance of interactions and interdependencies between parts, often revealing emergent properties—qualities or behaviors that only manifest when the system operates collectively.

-In summary, while reductionism provides valuable insights into the individual parts of a system, it often falls short when it comes to understanding the complicated processes that emerge from the interactions between these parts.
-Holism is an alternative view that exapnds our sensitivity toward processes and relations.
+In summary, while reductionism offers valuable insights into the building blocks of a system, it may fall short in capturing the complex processes that arise from the interplay of these parts.
+Holism provides an alternative perspective that expands our awareness of processes and relationships, helping us appreciate the system in its entirety.

 ## 8.4.
 Scene: Meta-process
 ### 8.4.1.
 Objective